Maxwell field with gauge fixing term in the radiation- and matter-dominant stages: exact solution and stress tensor

-So we shall concisely report the results for the RD stage in the context, and list the main results for the MD stage in Appendix.
+So we shall concisely report the results for the RD stage in the context, and list the main results for the MD stage in the Appendix.

 The paper is organized as follows.
 Sect.2, we derive the solutions of the Maxwell field with the gauge fixing term in the RD stage.
 Sect.3. we implement the covariant canonical quantization.
 Sect.4, we calculate all the three parts of the stress tensor.
 Sect.5, we perform the adiabatic regularization on the vacuum stress tensor.
-Sect.6 gives the conclusion and discussions.
+Sect.6 gives the conclusion and discussion.
 Appendix A lists the results for the MD stage.